ikskuh/kristall/BUILDING.md

     - `qt5_tools`
     - `libiconv_devel`
     - `openssl_devel` (should be preinstalled)
-2. Use `make` to build th executable
+2. Use `make` to build the executable

 ## Manual Installation